 Want to stay up to date and get access to free organization and management resources + tips?
 Sign up below!

-The best way to teach in a small group setting (especially in math) is to take what you had planned for your whole class and bump it up AND bump it down.
+When it comes to actually teaching in small groups, the best way to teach in this setting (especially in math) is to take what you had planned for your whole class and bump it up AND bump it down.

 What I mean by that is, whatever you would normally teach whole group- set that as what you are going to teach your middle groups.
 Then scale back for your lower group- spend two days on one topic instead of just one.